kayvanbree/f10k/README.md

 [Spotify dashboard](https://developer.spotify.com/dashboard/login).
 1. Up until now, there is no backend yet, so just run the regular commands for Angular:
 `npm install` and `npm run start`

+### Insanity prevention

+To prevent yourself from going completely insane, open up Spotify on your development machine and switch to that player.
+This will prevent from the music starting over again every time you make changes and the page reloads.